seanlth/CS4098PaddyPaddy/README.md

    of these control structures with the [...] displayed beside the name which will create a prompt.
 The various parameters
    of an action can be altered using a form displayed when you click on one.
 The generate PML button will open a new
    tab/window with the editor open to PML generated based on your diagram.
 If the diagram becomes larger than the screen
    scrolling is done by clicking and dragging the mouse or by using the arrow keys.
+[Dialog pop-ups are integral please
+   do not disable the page from creating them.]

 ## Dependencies
 * Ubuntu 14.04